nanobox-io/nanobox-guides/articles/php/generic/from-scratch.md

 nanobox run php-server
 ```

-Visit your app at <a href="http://codeigniter.dev" target="\_blank">codeigniter.dev</a>
+Visit your app at <a href="http://php.dev" target="\_blank">php.dev</a>

 ## Explore
-With Nanobox, you have everything you need develop and run your codeigniter app:
+With Nanobox, you have everything you need develop and run your PHP app:

 ```bash
 # drop into a Nanobox console